-For this command, we give all of the items that we wish to move, with the location to move them at the end.
-We can move that file back to our home directory by using the special dot reference to refer to our current directory.
-We should make sure we’re in our home directory, and then execute the command:
+You can move that file back to your home directory by using the special dot reference to refer to the current directory.
+Make sure you’re in your home directory, and then run the

 mv command is also used to rename files and directories.
 In essence, moving and renaming are both just adjusting the location and name for an existing item.

 Note: The shell will not prevent you from making accidentally destructive actions.
 If you are renaming a file and choose a name that already exists, the previous file will be overwritten by the file you are moving.
 There is no way to recover the previous file if you accidentally overwrite it.

 mv command, you could move or rename a file or directory, but you could not duplicate it.
 The

 cp command can make a new copy of an existing item.

 file3 would no longer exist, you now have both